 When you start planning your trip to London you will notice that the choice of 3 star hotels in London fits into certain categories: chains, central independents (generally in theatreland) and then a million and one others that you cannot tell apart from each other.

 These are the easy ones to spot.
-Thistle, Travelodge, Comfort, Holiday Inn Express all have hotels somewhere in London – some right in the heart.
+Thistle, Travelodge, Comfort Inn, Holiday Inn Express all have hotels somewhere in London – some right in the heart.

-There are several Travelodges dotted around London, but Travelodge really is the Marmite of the hotel world and the London ones split opinion just as much.
+There are several Travelodges dotted around London and to be honest they are really the Marmite of the hotel world where personal opinion is split.
 If you don’t know, just nip into your local Travelodge before you book!

 Thistle also give you the choice of central or City.
 Look out for the Thistle City Barbican (the best deal) and the Thistle Piccadilly (the most central).